iptc/python-newsmlg2/README.md

 NewsML-G2 schema version v2.32.
 * 0.6 - Implemented NewsMessage and Events (EventsML-G2).
 Adding arrays using code
 (as opposed to parsing an XML string/file) now works.
 Almost ready to go to 1.0.
+* 0.7 - Fixed a bug whereby IPTC catalog files were not included in the distribution package.
+* 0.8 - Switched to latest setuptools packaging configuration.
+* 0.9 - Fixed a bug with packaging in the previous version.
+Added support for XML enumerations.
+Updated catalog cache to include latest versions.